-The task of this phase is to develop an innovative and multidisciplinary techniques that respond to the target group's educational needs, challenges, and required art therapy education skills.
+The task of this phase was to develop an innovative and multidisciplinary techniques that respond to the target group's educational needs, challenges, and required art therapy education skills.
 A list of courses suitable for all partners' institutions was selected and approve, as close as possible to students' requests and needs identified based on the surveys carried out in WP1.
 Next phases include the design of new courses and restructuring of existing courses, accreditation of the courses into Curricula, implementation of the courses into Curricula and development of National Workshop on Curricula Development.
 This was part of work package 2.

-3.2.4 Implement a capacity building response
+3.2.4 Implement a capacity building response.

-To assist the Jordanian and Tunisia partners, the European partners are going to host academic visits.
-The timetable for the visits needs to be define.
+To assist the Jordanian and Tunisia partners, the European partners were initial propose to host academic visits.
+The timetable for the visits needed to be define.
 In the proposal three dates were identified but due to COVID-19 need to be shift.
-Proposal is to postpone after September 2021
+Next table shows the timetables for the academic visits that include all European partners.